 I.B.1

-The principal office of ACES shall be located at 400 Coal Street SW, City of Albuquerque, County of Bernalillo, state of New Mexico.
+The principal office mailing address of ACES shall be located at 400 Coal Street SW, City of Albuquerque, County of Bernalillo, state of New Mexico PO Box 3146, Albuquerque, M 87190.
 ACES may have such other offices within or outside the State of New Mexico as the Governing Board may determine from time to time.

 II.B.4.b)